 It is not all thigh-slapping humour, however.
 There are some moments of genuine pathos and drama; even a few creepy moments are thrown in.
 But it is all balanced in a way that never feels as though one element undercuts another.
-In some of the creepier moments, there is no out of place gags, and when the game does have more quiet and sombre moments, they are never done in such a way that I feel it overpowers the overall tone of the exprience itself.
+In some of the creepier moments, there are no out-of-place gags, and when the game does have more quiet and sombre moments, they are never done in such a way that I feel it overpowers the overall tone of the experience itself.

 ELEPHANT NUMBER 3 PLEASE

 Inevitable comparisons are going to be drawn to Undertale.
 Not least of all due to their similar titles.
 Both are games where you lead a silent protagonist through a world filled with colourful and quirky monsters; each game has you fighting using reaction-based turn-based combat, both games toy with concepts and tropes within gaming and fantasy narratives.

 To look at UnderHero as being some form of Undertale clone does it a major disservice.
 While both games do have similarities, this game does share a couple of superficially similar plot points to Undertale.
 Where both titles end up going are so different from each other that the comparisons feel unfair.
 Both games are drastically different from one another in terms of execution, intent and endpoint.
 Naturally, I cannot go into specifics due to spoilers.
 But suffice it to say, this isn’t just Undertale again with a different sprite set.